mvolkmann/blog/src/htmx.md

 ## Using TypeScript

+There are several ways to create an htmx project that uses TypeScript.
-The steps below provide one way to use TypeScript for developing the front end of an htmx project.
+One way it to use Bun which provides TypeScript support out of the box.

-They create a new project that uses htmx, TypeScript, and Vite.
+Another way is to use Vite as described below.
 Vite provides a local HTTP server with hot reload.

-A back end can be created using any programming language and framework that support implementing an HTTP server.
+Alpine can be used to manage any client-side state and interactivity.

 - Enter `npm init vite@latest`